You are considered an international undergraduate transfer applicant if:

 - a Personal Essay allows us to get to learn a little more about you.
 Essay prompts are located in the application are and submitted at the time of application submission;

-- TOEFL (La Verne Code 4381), IELTS, Cambridge English: Advanced (CAE) or PTE Academic results sent directly from the testing agency to the University of La Verne;
+- Completion of college-level English with a C or better from a regionally accredited institution or a qualifying score on the TOEFL (La Verne Code 4381), IELTS, Duolingo English Test (DET), Cambridge English: Advanced (CAE) or PTE Academic results sent directly from the testing agency to the University of La Verne;

 - La Verne financial statement;